Things to do in Portsmouth

 Portsmouth Guildhall is Hampshire's prime events and entertainment venue, presenting international stars of pop, rock and classical music as well as comedy and sports LIVE on your doorstep.
 They also host weddings, banquets and conferences.
 Designed by Leeds architect William Hill.
 The Guildhall was constructed at a cost of £140,000.
 Following severe damage during WWII, the Guildhall was reopened by Her Majesty the Queen on 8 June 1959.
 Read more about the history of Portsmouth Guildhall here.

-Address: Guildhall Square, Portsmouth, Hants, PO1 2AB
+Address: Guildhall Square, Portsmouth, PO1 2AB

 Tel: 0844 847 2362